ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 # A brief digression on lists

 Lists ("streams") are better thought of in recursive terms: a list can either be the empty list, or a concatenation of an element to a preexisting list (including the empty one).
-The two following signatures represent exactly this, and in the third line we see the "low-level" way to declare a list:
+The two following signatures represent exactly this, and in the next lines we see their use as "list constructors":

 {% highlight haskell%}
 > :t []